soo4826/strayscanner-ros1bag-converter/README.md

 ## What is this?
 - If you have iPhone Pro (>12) or iPad Pro (>2020),
-- You can turn into your iPhone data into ros2 topics.
+- You can easily turn into your iPhone data into ros2 topics.
     - supported data and their types:

             Topic List with Types: